 The former home of the Bishop's of London.
-Fulham Palace gardens were famous in the seventeenth century but now have lawns, trees and shrubs.
-The Register of Historic Gardens records that 'The pleasure grounds are largely laid to grass and decorated with specimen trees and shrubs, some of them mature.
-The rectangular lawns are enclosed within straight gravel paths and decorated with occasional island beds; beech hedges screen part of the north-east and south-east sides of the Palace while further to the north-east a yew hedge provides the boundary between the pleasure grounds and the Warren.
+Fulham Palace gardens were famous in the seventeenth century.
+The Register of Historic Gardens records that 'The pleasure grounds are largely laid to grass and decorated with specimen trees and shrubs, some of them mature'.
+The palace buildings form a courtyard and there is a classic Victorian garden outside this space, with lawns, mature trees and flowers.
+The old walled vegetable garden has been re-designed with an Arts and Crafts character.
+Beech hedges screen part of the north-east and south-east sides of the Palace while further to the north-east a yew hedge provides the boundary between the pleasure grounds and the Warren.
 Bishop's Park to the south-west is screened by dense vegetation planted along the line of the moat.
-Facing the Palace, from across the c 1ha south-east lawn, is the walled kitchen garden.'
+Facing the Palace, from across the c 1ha south-east lawn.

 Bishop's Avenue, Fulham, London, Greater London, England, SW6 6EA